-There are a number of factors that might affect whether a Mac or PC is more suitable for a particular work environment.
-When it comes to price, however, most experts point to a clear winner: the Mac.
+A number of factors affect whether a Mac or PC is more suitable for a particular work environment, fueling the unending Mac vs. PC debate.
+When it comes to price, however, most experts point to a clear winner: the Apple Mac.

 We know what you’re thinking: “But wait!
 They’re twice the price of a PC!”

 But at the seventh annual Jamf Nation User Conference in 2016, IBM’s VP of Workplace as a Service, Fletcher Previn, outlined how switching to Mac had saved the company a staggering $535 per machine over 4 years.

 That’s because the total cost of ownership (TCO) is the sum total of all the direct and indirect costs associated with owning a piece of hardware.
 Several factors go into the total cost of ownership, from the cost of purchasing the machine to its resale value.

 We’ll break down what factors make up the TCO for an Apple computer compared to a PC, and we’ll cover other criteria to help you choose the Mac or PC as your official business computer.

 This article is part of our Macadmin Myth Busters campaign.
 Discover the truth behind other common IT myths in our article 5 Macadmin myths to bust.

 A computer’s price tag is the most obvious and immediate cost associated with the total cost of ownership.
 This goes beyond the price of the physical computer itself.
 Also consider the phone systems, switches, routers, and even the security appliances you’ll need to run your system efficiently.
 On top of the cost of hardware, you’ll also need to consider the costs of installing your specific hardware configuration as well as any possible customizations your system requires.